Skip to main content

 Improved stress resilience, better sleep quality, and a more favorable anti-inflammatory environment for hormone function.

-For an individual on TRT, is a non-negotiable partner to the therapy.
+For an individual on TRT, resistance training is a non-negotiable partner to the therapy.
 The testosterone provides the anabolic signal, but the training provides the stimulus and increases the cellular “docking stations” (androgen receptors) for that signal to be received.
 Without the training stimulus, the potential for muscle growth is significantly muted.

 Similarly, for someone using peptides to improve body composition, HIIT can create a powerful metabolic demand that the enhanced GH levels can then meet, leading to more efficient fat mobilization and utilization.